Spring is here-February 28, 2011

 Our big treat came a little over half down Front Street towards the boat ramp.
 We caught sight of several ponies grazing on the shore of the Rachel Carson Estuarine Reserve which is more popularly know as Carrot Island.
 I counted nine ponies, but my wife could only come up with eight.

-a foal at its mother’s side.
+The reason was pretty simple, I was looking through a telephoto lens and could make out a foal at its mother’s side.
 It is a sure sign of spring to see some new life especially after this challenging winter.

 The temperature of our area waters has warmed dramatically to 60F in the White Oak.
 Warm waters surrounding us offer some protection against a return to cold weather.
 With air temperatures regularly in the fifties, sixties, and sometimes even the seventies, it seem reasonable to believe that winter is finished with us on the Crystal Coast.